Cqsi/weather-app/README.md

 ## Mitä opitte git yhteistyöstä ja yhdessä projektin tekemisestä?
 Mitä haasteita yhteistyö gitissä mahdollisesti aiheutti?

-I did this project alone since I don't go
+I did this project alone, since I'm not in the VDM course.
+I can however answer this question based on previous similar experience.
+Running into merge conflicts and be rough and time-consuming.
+Sometimes when you have to revert version when you are not comfortable with using Git, it can be quite stressful.

-Millaista työnjaon tekeminen oli?
+## Millaista työnjaon tekeminen oli?
 Oliko helppoa jakaa työ tehtäviin palasiin ryhmäläisten kesken?

+I did this project alone.

-Mitä uutta opitte UI-suunnittelusta viestinnän keinona?
+## Mitä uutta opitte UI-suunnittelusta viestinnän keinona?

+One lesson I have learned over and over again is that simpler UI is better in most cases, since in the end there isn't many reasons to show a lot of unnecessary things to the user that doesn't serve any purpose.
+I believe this is one of the first projects where I was able to keep the UI truly simple, from beginning to end.
+I think the reason for this is mostly Figma, since I started with the design and adhered to it during the code implementation.

-Jos hyödynsitte tehtävän teossa tekoälyä, millä tavalla?
+## Jos hyödynsitte tehtävän teossa tekoälyä, millä tavalla?

+My principle with AI usage is to never copy straight from the AI.
+Also to just ask specific questions is important, if it starts generating all the code, that is when you stop learning.

+There were a few specific things where AI helped me a lot.
+For example, connection the "Loading the weather data..." component correctly to the rest of the website was hard and I was unsure how to do it.
+In that situation AI provided a clear way and saved me a lot of time.
+It was a specific problem and I learned from it.